 US and Chinese officials will hold trade talks in Beijing this week, as they aim to build on progress made in Washington last month (FRED DUFOUR)

-Chinese President Xi Jinping plans to meet with the US officials in Beijing this week, a report in the South China Morning Post said Wednesday, bolstering hopes for the talks and markets in Asia.
+Chinese President Xi Jinping plans to meet with top US officials in Beijing this week, a report in the South China Morning Post said Wednesday, bolstering hopes for the talks and markets in Asia.

-Trump also has said he expects to meet with Xi “at some point” to clinch a trade deal.
+Trump also said he expects to meet with Xi “at some point” to clinch a trade deal.

 “Markets will continue to watch –- and react -– closely to the ups and downs of the negotiations,” said Trey McArver of Trivium Research.